rammpeter/jarbler/README.md

   * if needed for development or test such Gems with native extensions should be moved to the development and test group in the Gemfile.
   * Otherwise the created jar file may not be executable on all platforms and Java versions.

+## Run the created jar file
+The jar file created by Jarbler can be executed by
+    $ java -jar <jar file name>
+Additional command line parameters are passed through to the executed Ruby app (like bin/rails)
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/rammpeter/jarbler.